antonyroshane/transient-thermal-analysis-rocket-engine-heat-sink/README.md

 ## Introduction

-This tool models the **transient conductive-convective heat transfer** through the wall of a liquid rocket engine's thrust chamber and nozzle during a burn.
+This tool models the **transient conductive-convective heat transfer** through the wall of a liquid rocket engine's thrust chamber and nozzle during the burn.
-Given the engine geometry (chamber, converging, and diverging sections) and hot-gas-side conditions, it:
+Given the engine geometry and hot-gas-side conditions, it:

 - Computes the local convective heat transfer coefficient along the engine axis using the **Bartz correlation**